wtuemura/mamedoc/source/debugger/annotation.rst

 .. _debugger-annotation-list:

-Comandos de anotação de código do depurador
+Comandos da anotação do código do depurador
 ===========================================